oracle-livelabs/adb/shared/adb-multi-tool-select-ai/provision-resources/provision_resources.md

 ### About Oracle ADB for APEX workloads

 Oracle Autonomous Database is an autonomous database that can drive, secure and repair itself.
 It offers elastic scalability, rapid query performance and eliminates the need for manual database administration.
-It can also be provisioned in manner where performance and features are positioned for APEX workloads.
+It can also be provisioned in a manner where performance and features are positioned for APEX workloads.

 ### About Oracle APEX